dodiku/Csound/05-Luncz/README.md

 1. While on the project main directory, run ``output.py`` to start the background music:
 ``$ python output.py ``

-1. While on the project main directory, run ``input.py`` to record analog audio signal:
+1. Open a new terminal window, and go to the project main folder.
+While on the project main directory, run ``input.py`` to record analog audio signal:
 ``$ python input.py ``

 1. Hear the background music changes based on the analysis of the recorded audio.